tsheporamantso/store-api/README.md

 # 📖 STORE 🛍️<a name="about-project"></a>

-**STORE 🛍️** Restful API that collects Web Engineers name, favorite tech stack and employment status, built with NodeJS, ExpressJS , Non Relational Database MongoDB and Mongoose Modelling library.
+**STORE 🛍️** E-Commerce Restful API built with NodeJS, ExpressJS , Non Relational Database MongoDB and Mongoose Modelling library.

 ## 🛠 Built With <a name="built-with"></a>